Darey: 2010–2015: Double Dare

 In 2010, Darey performed at shows in many cities across the World including Nairobi, Johannesburg, Abuja, Lagos and other major African cities, including a special concert with R&B legend R. Kelly in South Africa and the This Day Peace Concert Tour in the Niger Delta region of Nigeria, which had 50 Cent and Ciara as headliners.
 On request of the President of Nigeria, Goodluck Ebele Jonathan, he was invited to perform at the presidential villa in a dinner to commemorate the country's 50th independence anniversary.
-At the event, which was broadcast live to over 200 million viewers across the world, he performed a medley of 50 songs with his 15-piece band, "Soul band" to a room filled with several African presidents and past world leaders.
+At the event, which was broadcast live to over 200 million viewers across the world, he performed a medley of 50 songs with his 15-piece band, "Soul band" to a room of African presidents and past world leaders.

 Darey was the main host of both the Gulder Ultimate Search and Glo Naija Sings reality shows in 2011.
 In February 2013, he put together, alongside his Soul Muzik team, one of the biggest shows Nigeria has ever seen, Darey Presents: Love Like A Movie, which had the red carpet hosted by Kim Kardashian, as well as the release of the music video, "Asiko" featuring Jozi and Ice Prince.

-In May 2013, Darey released a single, "Special Fever", produced by internationally acclaimed producer Harmony Samuels.
-In June 2013, he co-hosted the launch of media mogul Mo Abudu's multi-broadcast network Ebony Life TV alongside Dolapo Oni.
+In May 2013, Darey released a single, "Special Fever", produced by Harmony Samuels.
+In June 2013, he co-hosted the launch of Mo Abudu's multi-broadcast network Ebony Life TV alongside Dolapo Oni.
 He also signed on as an ambassador to Unilever's popular beverage, Lipton.

 Darey also became a judge on Nigerian Idol, replacing Jeffrey Daniel.

 2013-2016: Darey Presents Love Like A Movie

 Love Like A Movie is a concert for Valentines Day held annually by Darey.

 The first edition of the show was held in 2013.
 The show was tagged "The Flight of Love" and featured a special appearance from American reality TV star Kim Kardashian.

 The second edition of Love Like A Movie was held in 2014. and featured a special performance by Kelly Rowland.

-The third edition of Love Like A Movie was held in 2016 and saw the energetic Ciara take to the stage and also lit up the streets of Lagos with an impromptu dance off.
+The third edition of Love Like A Movie was held in 2016 and featured Ciara as a guest artist and performer.